AnishKhadka862/AnishKhadka862/README.md

 ### 🔭 I’m working on

 - Enhancing my skills in web development and cloud computing.
-- Completing my Bachelor of Science in Computer Science at San Francisco State University with projects focusing on banking systems, recipe posting websites, and human-computer interaction.
+- Completing my Bachelor of Science in Computer Science at San Francisco State University.

 ### 🌱 I’m learning